 The Town of Bellingham's drinking water supply system includes seventeen groundwater wells, nine pumping stations, three storage tanks, approximately ninety-eight miles of water main, and sixty miles of water services.
-Thirteen wells, which are controlled by five pumping stations, are located in the southern part of Town; they draw water from the Blackstone River basin underground aquifer.
-Four wells, each operated by its own pumping station, are located in the northern part of Town; they draw water from the Charles River basin underground aquifer.
+Thirteen wells, which are controlled by five pumping stations, are located in the southern part of Town; they draw water from the Blackstone River basin underground aquifer (in 2015 water from these wells will be treated at the Wrentham Road Filtration Plant).
+Four wells, each operated by its own pumping station, are located in the northern part of Town; they draw water from the Charles River basin underground aquifer (in 2015 water from these wells will be treated at the Hartford Ave Filtration Plant).
 The DPW has detailed maps showing these facilities.
 Anyone who would like to see a map or obtain a copy should contact the DPW.